-Step 4: Estimate CO2 Emissions for Each Year and Stage
+Step 6: Estimate CO2 Emissions for Each Year and Stage

-The same procedure for estimating CH4 emissions holds true for estimating non-energy related CO2 emissions, except the emission estimates are not corrected for reductions due to the Natural Gas STAR program or other regulations.
+The same procedure for estimating CH_4 emissions holds true for estimating non-energy related CO_2 emissions, except the emission estimates are not corrected for reductions due to the Natural Gas STAR program or other regulations.

-Produced natural gas is composed of primarily CH_4 , but as shown in Table A-131, the natural gas contains, in some cases, as much as 8 percent CO_2 .
-The same vented and fugitive emissions of natural gas that led to CH_4 emissions also contain a certain volume of CO_2 .
-Accordingly, the CO_2 emissions for each sector can be estimated using the same methane activity and emissions factors for these vented and fugitive sources.
-The primary difference is that EPA/GRI emission factors are adjusted for CO_2 content in each sector.
+Produced natural gas is composed of primarily CH_4 , but as shown in Table A-133, the natural gas contains, in some cases, as much as 8 percent CO_2 .
+The same vented and fugitive natural gas that led to CH_4 emissions also contains a certain volume of CO_2 .
+Accordingly, the CO_2 emissions for each sector can be estimated using the same activity data for these vented and fugitive sources, with emission factors derived from methane emission factors and the CO_2 and CH_4 content of gas.

-Using the default CH4 content of produced natural gas from EPA/GRI (1996) of 78.8 percent, the corresponding amount of CO2 emissions from the production sector can be estimated.
-Each sector of the natural gas system has varying CO2 contents, similar to the way the CH4 content varies among the sectors.
-Table A-131 shows the CO2 content for the different well types in the production sector of the natural gas system.
-In the estimation of CO2 emissions from the production sector, the production sector CH4 emission factors were used as a basis to estimate CO2 emissions; however, they were converted to CO2 emission factors by multiplication by a conversion factor.
-This conversion factor is the ratio of CO2 content in the gas stream (in this case the production concentrations provided in Table A-131) to the corresponding CH4 content of the same gas stream.
-The three exceptions to this methodology are CO2 emissions from flares, acid gas removal units, and condensate tanks.
-In the case of flare emissions, a direct CO2 emission factor from EIA (1996) was used.
+The three exceptions to this methodology are CO_2 emissions from flares, acid gas removal units, and condensate tanks.
+In the case of flare emissions, a direct CO_2 emission factor from EIA (1996) was used.
 This emission factor was applied to the portion of offshore gas that is not vented and all of the gas reported as vented and flared onshore by EIA.
-The amount of CO2 emissions from an acid gas unit in a processing plant is equal to the difference in CO2 concentrations between produced natural gas and pipeline quality gas applied to the throughput of the plant.
-This methodology was applied to the national gas throughput using national average CO2 concentrations in produced gas (3.45 percent) and transmission quality gas (1 percent).
-For condensate tanks, a series of E&P Tank (EPA

-1999) simulations provide the total CO_2 vented per barrel of condensate throughput from fixed roof tank flash gas for condensate gravities of API 45 degree and higher.
-The ratios of emissions to throughput were used to estimate the CO_2 emission factor for condensate passing through fixed roof tanks.
-The detailed source emission estimates for CH_4 and CO_2 from the production sector are presented in Table A-127 and
+The amount of CO_2 emissions from an acid gas unit in a processing plant is equal to the difference in CO_2 concentrations between produced natural gas and pipeline quality gas applied to the throughput of the plant.
+This methodology was applied to the national gas throughput using national average CO_2 concentrations in produced gas (3.45 percent) and transmission quality gas (1 percent).
+Data was unavailable to use annual values for CO_2 concentration.
+For condensate tanks, a series of E&P Tank (EPA 1999) simulations provide the total CO_2 vented per barrel of condensate throughput were used to estimate the CO_2 emission factor for condensate passing through fixed roof tanks.
+The detailed source emission estimates for CH_4 and CO_2 from the production sector are presented in Table A-129 and Table A-134, respectively.

-Table A-132, respectively.

 In the processing sector, the CO_2 content of the natural gas remains the same as the CO_2 content in the production sector for the equipment upstream of the acid gas removal unit because produced natural gas is usually only minimally treated after being produced and then transported to natural gas processing plants via gathering pipelines.
 The CO_2 content in gas for the remaining equipment that is downstream of the acid gas removal is the same as in pipeline quality gas.
 The EPA/GRI study estimates the average CH_4 content of natural gas in the processing sector to be 87 percent CH_4 .
-Consequently, the processing sector CH_4 emission factors were proportioned to reflect the CO_2 content of either produced natural gas or pipeline quality gas using the same methodology as the production sector.
-The detailed source emission estimates for CH_4 and CO_2 from the processing sector are presented in Table A-128 and Table A-133, respectively.
+Consequently, the processing sector CO_2 emission factors were developed using CH_4 emission factors, proportioned to reflect the CO_2 content of either produced natural gas or pipeline quality gas using the same methodology as the production sector.
+The detailed source emission estimates for CH_4 and CO_2 from the processing sector are presented in Table A-130 and Table A-135, respectively.